mingyuanzhou/SiD/README.md

 - **Mingyuan Zhou**: Led the project and wrote the majority of the code.
 - **Huangjie Zheng, Yi Gu, Zhendong Wang, Hai Huang**: Worked with Mingyuan Zhou to develop subfunctions and verify the code and results.

-## Contributing to the Project

-To contribute to this project, follow these steps:

-1. Fork this repository.
-2. Create a new branch: `git checkout -b <branch_name>`.
-3. Make your changes and commit them: `git commit -m '<commit_message>'`
-4. Push to the original branch: `git push origin <project_name>/<location>`
-5. Create the pull request.

-Alternatively, see the GitHub documentation on [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).

 ## Contact